MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Physical properties of

-\cg also accounts for gas ionized by massive stars, as well as extinction and re-emission due to dust using a modified \cite{Calzetti2000dust_attenuation} extinction law.
+\cg also accounts for gas ionized by massive stars, as well as extinction and re-emission due to dust using a modified \cite{Calzetti2000dust_attenuation} attenuation law.
 We use a Chabrier IMF \citep{Chabrier2003IMF} and adopt a non-parametric SFH with 10 bins covering the past 600 Myr.
 The latest bin covers the most recent 5 Myr, with the remaining bins equally-sized in log space.
 The best-fit is found with an SFH that remains very low until $\approx$~10 Myr before the galaxy is observed, rising into a strong burst in the most recent 5 Myr.
 The resulting model can be used to predict the intrinsic emission in the LyC regime.
-We derive values of \cgLratio and $1.0-1.2$ for the BC03 models and BPASS respectively, by convolving the resulting best fit spectra with the F435W and F775W filter transmissions.
-We note that using a `delayed-tau' SFH model returns very similar results; the best fit is found with a strong burst $\approx$~5 Myr in the past.
+By convolving the resulting best fit spectra with the F435W and F775W filter transmissions, we derive luminosity ratios, $L_{1500}/L_{\mathrm{LyC}}$, of \cgLratio and $1.0-1.2$ for the BC03 models and BPASS, respectively.
+We note that using a `delayed-tau' SFH model returns very similar results, i.e., the best fit is found to have a strong burst $\approx$~5 Myr in the past.
 The best fits using the BC03 and BPASS models (with the non-parametric SFH) are shown in Fig.~\ref{fig:SEDfit}.
 All SED fitting-derived results, including derived escape fractions (see also \S\ref{subsect:escape_fraction_results}), are given in Table~\ref{tab:obj_details}.
-Quantities derived using the BPASS models are given as a range, encompassing the values derived during all runs.
+Quantities derived using the BPASS models are given as ranges that encompass the values derived for all runs.

+Due to the likely impact of the recent burst of star formation on \fesc (due to stellar feedback clearing holes in the ISM; \citealt{Trebitsch2017feedback_LyC,Rahner2017stellar_winds_fesc,Carr2025rad+supernovae_LyC}), we additionally consider $L_{1500}/L_{\mathrm{LyC}}$ values taken directly from two different stellar population synthesis models of young stars ($\lesssim10\,\mathrm{Myr}$): BPASS \citep{Elridge2008BPASS} and the recent pySTARBURST99 models \citep{Hawcroft2025pySTARBURST}.
+Both codes incorporate effects that can be significant for the production of LyC photons. pySTARBURST99 includes the effects of stellar rotation as well as very massive stars (VMS), up to $300\,\mathrm{M_{\odot}}$ (see Fig.~\ref{fig:pySTARBURST}).
+BPASS takes into account the effect of binary stellar populations.